Combat 18: Founding

 In early 1992, the far-right British National Party (BNP) formed Combat 18 as a stewarding group whose purpose was to protect its events from anti-fascists.
-Its founders included Charlie Sargent and Harold Covington.
+It was founded by Charlie Sargent.

 C18 soon attracted national attention for threats of violence against immigrants, members of ethnic minorities, and leftists.
 In 1992, it started publishing the Redwatch magazine, which contained photographs, names, and addresses of political opponents.
 Combat 18 is an openly neo-Nazi group that is devoted to violence and hostile to electoral politics, and for this reason Sargent split decisively from the BNP in 1993.

 1997: murder of Christopher Castle

 Sargent split with his former C18 colleagues over allegations that he was an informer for the British security services.
 The rival faction, led by Wilf "The Beast" Browning, wanted Sargent to return the C18 membership list in exchange for the return of his plastering tools and £1,000.
 However, such was the animosity and fear between them that a mutually acceptable go-between, 28-year-old C18 member "Catford Chris" Castle was driven to Sargent's mobile home in Harlow, Essex by Browning, who waited in the car while Castle went to visit Sargent.
 He was met at the door by Charlie Sargent and his political associate, as well as former Skrewdriver guitarist Martin Cross.
 Cross plunged a nine-inch (22 cm) blade into Castle's back.
 Browning took Castle to hospital in a taxi, but doctors were unable to save him and he died shortly after arrival.

 Despite Sargent's attempt to implicate Browning, Sargent was convicted of murder at Chelmsford Crown Court the following year.
 He and Cross were sentenced to life imprisonment.
 Cross remains in prison and, following a short period on licence, Sargent was returned to custody on the weekend of 15 November 2014.